-Stakeholder community for once-only principle (SCOOP4C) will investigate, discuss and disseminate how the “Once-Only-Principle” can be implemented in public service provisioning in order to significantly reduce administrative burden and simplify administrative procedures for citizens while reusing data among public administration with the control and consent of citizens.
+Stakeholder community for once-only principle (SCOOP4C) investigated, discussed and disseminated knowhow on how the “Once-Only-Principle” (OOP) can be implemented in public service provisioning in order to significantly reduce administrative burden and simplify administrative procedures for citizens while reusing data among public administration with the control and consent of citizens.

 The project has following objectives: